raspberrypilearning/sound-meter/en/step_2.md

 ### Log the sound levels (V2 only)

-The V2 of the micro:bit has a built-in data logger, which enables you to track data from various sensors and inputs.
+The V2 micro:bit has a built-in data logger, which enables you to track data from various sensors and inputs.
 You will need to install an extension to use this.

 --- task ---